sivareddyit/qubership-envgene/docs/analysis/application-manifest-be-or-no-to-be.md

 To clarify, the topic of this discussion is not the Application Manifest itself, but finding a solution that will:

 1. Enable application deployment in Qubership
-2. Consider replacing the Deployment Descriptor (DD) in deployment scenarios
+2. Consider substitution the Deployment Descriptor (DD) in deployment scenarios

 Currently, application deployment and deployment parameter calculation require a special object — the Deployment Descriptor — which is not available as open source.